TrajcheSazdov/University_Rankings_Python/README.md

 # Objective
 ### Create a plan to use its existing movie licenses to launch an online video rental service in order to stay competitive.
 # Data used
-### The data is free and available on the open-source platform – kaggle.com
+### The data is free and available to download on the following link from the open-source platform – kaggle.com
-### Link to download the data
 ### https://www.kaggle.com/datasets/mylesoneill/world-university-rankings
 # Tableau storyboard link
 ### https://www.kaggle.com/datasets/mylesoneill/world-university-rankings